3 days in the mountains with everything you need to survive on your back!

 The ultimate sense of freedom; a trip back to nature; paddling in ice-cold water (for those of you with an iceman Wim Hof certificate!), breath-taking sunsets, getting up close and personal with marmots, and a digital detox (all made possible by the mountains), good company and so on!
 You’ll learn also about map reading, itinerary planning and the ins and outs of wild camping.

-Day 1: We will all meet at 12.00 hours at Zär Trächa in Gruben, Switzerland where we will start with a filling lunch.
+Day 1: We will all meet at 10.00 o’clock at Zär Trächa in Gruben, Switzerland where we will enjoy a cup of tea/coffee while I’ll check your equuipment.
 We will then share out the food for the next few days and bid a fond farewell to civilisation … Around drinks time we will have set up our camp by the side of a magnificent mountain lake.

-Day 2: After a refreshing dip (or not) and a nutritious breakfast, we will pack everything into our rucksacks and start the ascent of the Bella Tola (3025 m.)
-In all likelihood, we will come across some remaining snow, en route.
+Day 2: After a refreshing dip (or not) and a nutritious breakfast, we will pack everything into our rucksacks and start heading to Hotel Weisshorn where we will enjoy a proper cappuccino and a piece of authentic blueberry pie).
 On night two, we will be gently sung to sleep by the gurgling of the mountain river.

 Day 3: By this stage, you will probably be so immersed in this back-to-nature experience that you will have no desire to return to civilisation.
-Happily we still have several hours of trekking ahead of us, during which you can gradually acclimatise or look forward to the prospect of enjoying the delights of a pan-fried schnitzel!
+Happily we still have several hours of trekking ahead of us, during which you can gradually acclimatise or look forward to the prospect of enjoying the delights of a fresh prepared lunch in the Turtmann hütte!

 Read my blog to get in the mood! https://famkevanderelst.com/wild-camping-in-the-alps/